Dorset Joint Railway

 For 'wrong direction' movements over running lines a special 'wrong-road' signal was used which had a full-size arm in the shape of an elongated 'X', often referred to as a 'bow-tie' arm (PRSS Plate 83).
 This pattern of arm was peculiar to installations by the signalling contractors Stevens & Sons and was not unique to the S&DJR, but sadly it is often described incorrectly as such in many publications.
 Although the 'wrong road' signal is perhaps the most well-known feature of S&DJR signalling, only five examples are known to have existed on the line.
 More details about these signals can be found in a separate RailWest page.

 The earliest form of ground signal was the 'point indicator' (sometimes called 'point disc').
 This was located next to a point and connected directly to it, so that the 'signal' was operated by the actual movement of the point itself from normal to reverse or vice-versa.
-It is known that point indicators did exist at various locations on the S&DJR (they are marked on signal diagrams for places such as Ashcott, Cole, Shapwick, Shillingstone and Wells), but all known examples appear to have been abolished by BR days and any late survivors seem to have escaped photographic record.
-Consequently the style of S&DJR point indicators is unclear, although there is circumstantial evidence from a few photographs of Wells circa-1900 to suggest that a version of the Stevens 'flap' signal (see below) was used for this purpose.
+It is known that point indicators did exist at various locations on the S&DJR (they are marked on signal diagrams for places such as Ashcott, Cole, Polsham, Shapwick, Shillingstone and Wells), but most known examples appear to have been abolished by BR days and any late survivors seem to have escaped photographic record, although the one at Polsham can be seen in a 1950 picture.
+Consequently the style of S&DJR point indicators is unclear, although photographic evidence from Wells circa-1900 and the 1950 Polsham picture suggests that a version of the Stevens 'flap' signal (see below) was used for this purpose.
 The flaw with point indicators was that they were not an 'independent' signal which could be operated by the signalman by means of a separate lever; they only indicated the position of the point and not whether it was safe to shunt past it or not.

 Although most of the Stevens 'flap' signals on the S&DJR were replaced by other types in later years, a number did survive into BR days; for example in September 1952 there was at least one still in use at Edington Junction and two at Bridgwater North.
 There were also at least three still in use at Highbridge as late as 1965 and it is possible that all of those survived until the line closed to passenger traffic in March 1966.
 The image here shows one example from Highbridge which is now at the Somerset & Dorset Railway Trust Museum at Washford; this signal is unusual in that it has two weight levers and 'slotting' gear, as it was controlled by both Highbridge East 'C' signal-box (the ex-S&DJR 'Highbridge Loco' box) and Highbridge Crossing signal-box (the ex-GWR 'Highbridge West' box).
 There may perhaps have been other 'flap' signals which survived beyond 1947, but were then replaced by a different pattern prior to 1966, but have escaped the photographic record.
 Any further information on such 'survivors' would be welcomed.